 Allow Interface Send - enables Sub Account to submit mail via the User Interface (campaign creation).

 Allow for Private IP Requests - allows Sub Account to purchase private IPs.

-Enable Advanced Tools - enables the use of advanced tools such as contact segmentation.
+Contact delivery tools - enables the use of contact delivery tools such as contact segmentation.

 Assigning Private IPs

 Another great feature is the ability to assign Sub Accounts directly to one of your Private IP Pools.